CartoDB/training/_posts/2016-05-25-siglibre10-workshop.md

 _About [`ST_Intersects`](http://postgis.net/docs/ST_Intersects.html) and [Lateral JOIN](http://blog.heapanalytics.com/postgresqls-powerful-new-join-type-lateral)_

 ![ADD IMAGE](../img/)

+---
+**Note:** You know about the `EXPLAIN ANALYZE` function? use it to take a look on how both queries are pretty similar in terms of performance.
+---

 #### Know wether a geometry is **within** the given range from another geometry: